 6. p.
 6, middle: the spread is small for 50-yr averages.

-Response: The effects of traditional initial-condition ensemble and the interactive-ensemble are quite different.
+Response: The traditional initial-condition ensemble and the interactive-ensemble are quite different.
 Therefore, in the revised manuscript, we focus on the differences between the IE model output and one single SC model output.

 7. Please do not call “drought conditions” a decrease in precipitation, unless precipitation has become very small.